TRUMPF-IoT/cdeDocs/docs/thebook/cdeSampleSolution.md

 To bring this scenario even further, you can now create another node in a completely different region of the world and connect to the Cloud-Relay.
 As long as they share the same ScopeID, data will flow to that node as well.

+## Chapter 9 - Pushing data into Azure IoT Hub

+A core scenario of the C-DEngine is the on-premise datacollection for Cloud Services such as the Azure IoT Hub.

-## Chapter 9 - Securing the Host using SSL
+## Chapter 10 - Securing the Host using SSL

 Depending on the host framework you are using (ASP.NET, IIS, Windows Service or Command Line) the procedure for securing your host is different.
 Since the C-DEngine is based on standard HTTP/WebSockets code, adding SSL/TLS to your host is more administrative work than coding.
 In fact you do not have to write a single line of code to enable SSL/TLS.